goharbor/community/proposals/new/pull_through_proxy_cache.md

 ## Open issues

+* All engineering work should be tracked by the Epic:https://github.com/goharbor/harbor/issues/11658
 * Move registry to src/pkg/registry from src/pkg/replication?
 * Can normal project and proxy project be changed to each types?
+* Should the HEAD method to the registry be proxied?